camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-angularjs/00-setup.html.md

 ## Bootstrapping

-The embedded forms support provides an angular module named `cam.embedded.forms` which can be added to the application's module dependencies:
+The embedded forms support provides an Angular module named `cam.embedded.forms` which can be added to the application's module dependencies:

 ```javascript